mitesh-sasimagesh/FSARE/README.md

 Flight delay propagation:

 Flight 1 delayed
-1. Aircraft arrives late
-2. Flight 2 departs late
-3. Flight 3 also gets delayed
+Aircraft arrives late, Flight 2 departs late, Flight 3 also gets delayed

 This is known as a cascading delay or a domino effect in airline operations.
 Managing such disruptions is a major challenge for airline operations control centers.